Rapid-POS/Rapid-Counterpoint-GunBroker-Connector/Release-Notes/RapidPOS-GunBroker-3.1.0-2026-07-01-Release-Notes.md

 - Default Buyer Feedback can be set as part of the GunBroker.com configuration in Counterpoint.

 ### Run Connector Manually Button Update
-Updated the functionality of the "Run Connector Manually" button to trigger the connector executable through Windows Services, improving behavior and reliability when manually initiating a sync.
+Updated the functionality of the "Run Connector Manually" button to include trigger of exe via Windows Services to improve behavior and reliability when manually triggering a sync.
 - The Scheduled Task that was previously used will be removed.

 ### EC_GUNBRKR Paycode Refund Setting